CAVISE/CAVISE/README.md

 ## Overview

-This monorepository contains the tools used in the development of the DRL-FL team, as well as our own developments - **CCCP** and others.
+This monorepository contains the tools used in the development of the DRL-FL team, as well as our own developments - **CAPI** and others.

 ## How it works

-**Opencda** and **Artery** are two separate tools that can work and were developed separately, however, in 2024 & 2023, the DRL&FL team implemented a protocol for the interaction of these tools within the framework of the basic scenario *realistic_town06_cosim* and it is called CCCP.
+**Opencda** and **Artery** are two separate tools that can work and were developed separately, however, in 2024 & 2023, the DRL&FL team implemented a protocol for the interaction of these tools within the framework of the basic scenario *realistic_town06_cosim* and it is called CAPI.

 Both simulators use their modules to interact together, in **Artery** this is a class **CommunicationManager** (part of the comms static library), which provides network